strangehurst/PNML.jl/docs/src/IR.md

 It is expected that conforming to pntd will be done at a higher level.

 Some parts of pnml are complicated.
-Not yet completed bits may be implemented as weappers holdind unparsed XML.
+Not yet completed bits may be implemented as wrappers holdind unparsed XML.
 In fact, parts of pnml are specified as holding any well-formed XML.

-Between the tags explicitly handled by the IR and the generic label collection the higher level network

 # History of this IR